victor-shepardson/living-looper/README.md

 ## Models

 A Living Looper instance includes a pretrained RAVE encoder-decoder and a living loop algorithm, both implemented with pytorch and exported as a TorchScript file.
-Plugins for music software define a real-time audio and GUI interface, but must load a `living-looper.ts` file which defines the sound and behavior.
+Plugins for music software define a real-time audio and GUI interface, but must load a `.ts` file which defines the sound and behavior.

-You can make your own `.ts` models using the RAVE fork (below) or download pre-trained ones from the [releases page](https://github.com/victor-shepardson/living-looper-juce/releases) (coming very soon!)
+You can make your own living looper `.ts` models from any [nn~](https://github.com/acids-ircam/nn_tilde) compatible streaming encoder/decoder model (such as [these](https://huggingface.co/Intelligent-Instruments-Lab/rave-models)) using the `export.py` script.

 ## Repository Structure

-`RAVE/` - a fork of the official RAVE implementation with changes to support the Living Looper.
-The main implementation of the Living Looper is also here (`RAVE/export_looper.py`) as it needs to stay in sync with the RAVE modifications.
+`export.py` - Python script which converts a RAVE model to a Living Looper model

 `living-looper-core/` - common components of C++ Living Looper plugins.